 Pushchair safety tips

-Watch the video above to see a step-by-step guide to safely placing and securing your baby into a pushchair seat.
+Watch the video below to see a step-by-step guide to safely placing and securing your baby into a pushchair seat.

 Although pushchairs are largely very safe, typically you'll rely on yours every day, so it will be subjected to a lot of wear and tear.

 This includes identifying choking hazards and traps where fingers can get caught, as well as using special equipment to test handlebar strength and brake reliability.

 We even dangle a test dummy from the pushchair’s harness to make sure it’s strong enough to keep your baby secure in their seat.